gxrret/pihole-tweetbot-python3/README.md

 The `00 12` refers to a specific time, which this would be 12:00PM.
 If you want this script to run every hour, day, week, or whatever time scale you want, refer to the [Cronjob documentation here](https://help.ubuntu.com/community/CronHowto)

+`dev/null 2>&1` basically throws out any remaining returns from the command, while we are only looking for what we defined in the .py file.

 Add a shebang on the first line of your .py file referring to your Python3 library.
+Refer to the .py file.

 ## Twitter Access Token, Token Secret, Consumer Secret
 1. Create a Twitter account https://twitter.com